awsdocs/amazon-redshift-developer-guide/doc_source/federated-limitations.md

-# Limitations and considerations when accessing federated data with Amazon Redshift<a name="federated-limitations"></a>
+# Considerations when accessing federated data with Amazon Redshift<a name="federated-limitations"></a>

 Some Amazon Redshift features don't support access to federated data\.
 You can find related limitations and considerations following\.